jduck/android-cluster-toolkit/README.md

 The lib/devices.rb script is generated from the Hash in lib/devices-orig.rb.
 It contains the list of devices that are currently connected to the host machine (the ADB Server).
 It's created by the reconfig.rb script.

+#### lib/plural.rb

+This file only contains a simple helper function to help pluralize words talking about arrays.

 #### lib/madb.rb

 This file contains functionality that is shared between several of the scripts in the Android Cluster Toolkit.
 It is included by those scripts and currently only contains a few utility method implementations.